THautamaki/GHSCM_results/Readme.md

 generalized expectation-maximization algorithm with graphical horseshoe prior*.

+We implemented our method in the R package called GHSGEM, which is available on GitHub at <https://github.com/THautamaki/GHSGEM>.

 ## Original MATLAB codes

 The original MATLAB codes of the GHS Gibbs sampler (GHS MCMC), GHS local